polyaxon/polyaxon/site/integrations/artifacts-on-nfs.md

 status: published
 ---

-Polyaxon allows users to connect to one or multiple NFS servers to store job outputs and experiment artifacts.
+You can use one or multiple NFS servers to store logs, job outputs, and experiment artifacts.

 ## Overview

-This guide shows how to use an NFS server to mount a volume to collect outputs and artifacts of your jobs and experiments.
+This guide shows how to use an NFS server to mount a volume to collect artifacts and artifacts of your jobs and experiments.

 This guide uses the [click-to-deploy single-node file server](https://console.cloud.google.com/marketplace/details/click-to-deploy-images/singlefs) on Google Cloud Platform to create a ZFS file server running on a single Google Compute Engine instance, but the same principle applies to an NFS server running on any platform.